Programming Language Reference - EmacsLisp (draft)

 -| "The third form"

-: This special form evaluates FORM1, FORM2, and all of the following FORMS, in textual order, returning the result of FORM2.
+=> "The third form"progn: evaluates all forms returns value of final formprog1: This special form evaluates FORM1 and all of the FORMS, in textual order, returning the result of FORM1.prog2: This special form evaluates FORM1, FORM2, and all of the following FORMS, in textual order, returning the result of FORM2.

 Conditionals

-based on conditionals - else has implicit
+then-formandelse-formsbased on conditionals - else has implicit

-- unexecuted branches are not executed
+progn - unexecuted branches are not executed

 - chooses between